Trey Burke: 2013–14 season

 On June 27, 2013, Burke was selected 9th in the 2013 NBA draft by the Minnesota Timberwolves and then traded to the Utah Jazz for the 14th and 21st picks.
 Burke and Hardaway Jr. became the first Michigan duo selected in the first round since Juwan Howard and Jalen Rose in the 1994 NBA draft.
 Burke also became the first Wolverine selection in the top 10 of the first round since Jamal Crawford in the 2000 NBA draft.
 In addition, Burke joined Indiana University players Victor Oladipo (2nd) and Cody Zeller (4th) to give the Big Ten its first top ten first round trio since the 1990 NBA draft.

 On July 6, Burke signed a maximum rookie contract with the Jazz, resulting in a contract worth $5 million for his first two seasons and team options for the next two seasons.
 This cleared the way for Burke to participate in the July 7–12 Orlando Summer League.
-In the NBA Summer League, Trey Burke shot at 24 percent from the field, including 1–19 on three-point shots.
+In the NBA Summer League, Trey Burke shot 24 percent from the field, including 1–19 on three-point shots.

 On October 12, Burke broke his right index finger below the middle knuckle.
 He was listed as out indefinitely.
 On October 14, an October 15 surgery to insert surgical pins was announced.
 ESPN The Magazine's Chris Broussard reported a 6-week absence was expected.
 On November 11, Burke's finger was reevaluated.
 On November 12, the Jazz announced that Burke had only been cleared to begin individual drills and that he would be reevaluated November 25.
 Jazz head coach Tyrone Corbin reported that by November 13 Burke was dribbling a basketball pain-free.
 On November 20, Burke announced he would make his NBA debut against the New Orleans Pelicans, but he was not expected to start.